Randy Savage Profile

 Randy Poffo was a second generation star, whose father was Angelo Poffo, who competed in the 1950’s and 1960’s.
-He first broke into professional wrestling in 1973, leaving behind a promising baseball career, where he played for the St. Louis Cardinals.
-After working a variety of territories with his father and younger brother, Lanny, his father started an ‘outlaw promotion’ in 1978 called International Championship Wrestling.
+He first broke into professional wrestling in 1973, after initially pursuing a career in baseball.
+Randy worked in a number of territories with Angelo and younger brother, Lanny, until his father started an ‘outlaw’ promotion in 1978 called International Championship Wrestling.

-The company ran for several years in opposition to Jerry Lawler and Jerry Jarrett’s Continental Wrestling Association.
-It was in ICW that Randy first met Elizabeth Hulette (Miss Elizabeth), who worked as an on-camera host and they began dating.
 Despite the history between the two promotions, Randy and Lanny went over to CWA when ICW closed in 1984.
 In a famous spot, on June 25, 1984, Savage delivered a piledriver on Ricky Morton through a table.
-On June 7, 1985, Savage lost to Lawler in a loser leaves town match, and headed to the World Wrestling Federation the following month.
+On June 7, 1985, Savage lost to Lawler in a ‘loser leaves town’ match, and headed to the World Wrestling Federation the following month.

-Every manager in the WWF attempted to gain the services of “The Macho Man” (a moniker that his mother Judy suggested he use), but instead introduced Elizabeth to guide his career.
+Every manager in the WWF attempted to gain the services of “The Macho Man” (a moniker that his mother Judy suggested he use) when he made his debut, but instead introduced Elizabeth to guide his career.
 Despite his bullying and mistreating of her, Elizabeth always stood by her man as he quickly rose up the ranks.